-Poster Display Contest
+Display Board Contest-Required

-This contest is optional.
+This contest is required beginning in 2024 for state competition.

 You have been asked to create an educational display for consumers.
 You may choose any topic related to dairy products or the dairy industry.
 Your topic must be related to at least one of the Key Messages.
+The display can be interactive or have an activity.